neverstopbuilding/blog/src/_posts/2012-06-09-how-to-check-your-snail-mail-online.md

 a laundry list of improvements.
 If they happen to read this post, then I’d love if they would consider these:

--   Allow for saving of default bank account info - My bank isn’t in their default list, so I have to enter it each time.
+-   Allow for saving of default bank account info - My bank isn't in their default list, so I have to enter it each time.
 Saving it and pressing “Deposit to default bank” would save time.
 -   Email the scans with the notifications - this could improve workflow